 Students are encouraged to schedule medical, dental or other personal appointments after school hours.
-If a student will be unavoidably absent, he/she should notify the school.
+If a student finds that he/she will unavoidably absent, he/she should notify the College.

-A student who is absent from class must call the school to notify of absence no later than (one) 1 hour prior to the scheduled class time.
+Any student who is absent from class must call the College to notify of absence no later than (one) 1 hour prior to the scheduled class time.
 The student must state his/her name and reason for the absence.